 Genetic factors can also cause overbite or overjet.

-In extreme cases of overbite, the lower teeth may touch the gum tissue behind the upper front teeth, creating wear on the teeth and gum tissue.
+The lower teeth may touch the gum tissue behind the upper front teeth, creating wear on the teeth and gum tissue in extreme cases of overbite.

 With an overjet, your risk of damaging your teeth or fracturing them increases.
 Some overjets are barely noticeable as they are moderate, while others are more severe and can make it difficult to close your lips completely due to the poor alignment of teeth.
 You may also notice challenges with chewing or biting.

-If the overbite or overjet is skeletal in nature, we would not recommend clear aligners and instead suggest speaking to your dentist to explore other options, such as surgery.
+If the overbite or overjet is skeletal, we would suggest speaking to your dentist to explore other options, such as surgery, as opposed to clear aligners.

 However, if the overjet or overbite is caused by one of the issues listed above, we may be able to treat the problem with clear aligners.
 The aligners will apply gradual pressure to your teeth to move them into corrected positions as prescribed by your dentist in a custom treatment plan.
 This will leave you with a straighter, more symmetrical smile.

-Before you start your treatment, your dentist will be able to show you a preview of how your new smile will look by the end of your treatment.
-Take the first step to schedule a consultation with your dentist to learn if you are a candidate for clear aligners.
+Your dentist will be able to show you a preview of how your new smile will look by the end of your treatment before you even begin.
+The first step is to schedule a consultation with your dentist to see if you are an eligible candidate for clear aligners.